Get the trust and care you deserve

 Having a lot of questions after hearing you need a dental implant is completely normal.
 Here at Dallas Dental Arts, we’re here to inform you of what questions you need to ask your dental implant provider to make sure you aren’t being overcharged or seeing the wrong doctor.

 We’re here to offer complete transparency and provide you with the correct questions to ask your dental surgeon: the first being if your implantologist will also be placing the crown.

 Will you be doing both the surgery and placing the crown?

-Having an implangtologist in-house; we have been able to see thousands of dental implants being placed.
-This being said, we strongly believe it is best to choose a provider who does both the surgical part of the treatment and the placement of the crown.
-Why?
-Having two providers for the procedure can cause miscommunication amongst both parties.
+Having an implantologist in-house, we’ve been able to see thousands of dental implants get placed.
+We strongly believe it is best to choose a provider who does both the surgical part of the treatment and the placement of the crown.

-The miscommunication can be seen if the surgical dentist places the implant incorrectly to the degree where the general dentist cannot place the crown accurately.
-Having only one provider doing the two parts of the treatment eliminates the risk of miscommunication.
+The miscommunication can occur if the surgical dentist places the implant incorrectly to the degree where the general dentist cannot accurately situate the crown.
+Having only one provider do both parts of the treatment reduces the risk of miscommunication.